 Dr. Maria Sotomayor is a specialist in dermatology (skin disorders).
-Dr. Sotomayor is especially interested in acne, skin of color, and botox injection.
-She is professionally affiliated with GW Medical Faculty Associates.
-She is a graduate of Federico Villarreal National University and then went on to complete her residency at a hospital affiliated with the University of South Florida (USF).
+Dr. Sotomayor has indicated that her clinical interests include acne, skin of color, and botox injection.
+She is affiliated with GW Medical Faculty Associates.
+She is a graduate of Federico Villarreal National University.
+She completed her residency training at a hospital affiliated with the University of South Florida (USF).
 She is an in-network provider for United Healthcare HSA, United Healthcare HMO, and United Healthcare Bronze, in addition to other insurance carriers.

 Clinical interests: Botox Injection, Acne, Skin Issues, Skin of Color

 Dr. Johnathan Chappell's areas of specialization are general practice, pediatric dermatology, and dermatopathology.
 He is a graduate of Morehouse School of Medicine.
 Dr. Chappell is rated highly by his patients.
 He accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.